General context, key principles and hot topics

 7 What are the top priorities for your country’s law enforcement authorities?

-The HKPF’s priorities are violent crime, triads, syndicated and organised crime, proceeds of crime and money laundering, dangerous drugs, public safety and the prevention of terrorism.
-The HKPF is also prioritising cybersecurity and technology crime, particularly criminal groups engaged in internet, social media and telephone fraud.
+The HKPF’s priorities are syndicated and organised crime, money laundering and ‘quick cash’ crime (e.g., theft, extortion and deception).
+The HKPF is also prioritising cybersecurity and technology crime, particularly through the internet and social media.

 8 To what extent do law enforcement authorities in your jurisdiction place importance on a corporation having an effective compliance programme?
 What guidance exists (in the form of official guidance, speeches or case law) on what makes an effective compliance programme?

-Save for the financial industry, which is heavily regulated, Hong Kong does not have statutorily mandated compliance programmes that are required of all corporations generally, and there is no statutory leniency offered to corporations with such programmes.
+Save for the financial industry, which is heavily regulated, and Hong Kong-listed companies (although these are not directly regulated by a law enforcement authority, per se), Hong Kong does not have statutorily mandated compliance programmes that are required of all corporations generally, and there is no statutory leniency offered to corporations with a compliance programme.
 That notwithstanding, it is good practice to have an effective compliance programme in place, and some law enforcement authorities, such as the ICAC, have published guidance encouraging corporations to set up such programmes.

 In respect of the financial industry, for persons licensed by or registered with the SFC, one of the nine general principles in the Code of Conduct is compliance.
 Paragraph 4.3 of the Code of Conduct provides that a licensed corporation should have internal control procedures that reasonably protect operations, clients and other persons from financial loss occasioned by theft, fraud and other dishonesty, as well as from professional misconduct, and the SFC has issued the Management, Supervision and Internal Control Guidelines (April 2003) to provide further guidance with respect to the SFC’s expectations in relation to internal controls.
 Similarly, with respect to authorised institutions (i.e., banks and deposit-taking companies), the HKMA has issued a Supervisory Policy Manual on Risk Management Frameworks, which provides that banks are expected to have a programme in place to ensure compliance with applicable statutory provisions, regulatory requirements and codes of conduct.

 Large-scale cybersecurity failings resulting in breach of personal data protection rules are treated seriously by regulators.
-The OPC regularly carries out investigations of such failings and issues enforcement notices, which, if not complied with, may lead to criminal sanctions.
+The Office of the Privacy Commissioner regularly carries out investigations of such failings and issues enforcement notices.
+Failure to comply with these notices may lead to criminal sanctions.

 10 Does your country regulate cybercrime?
 What is the approach of law enforcement authorities in your country to cybercrime?